choffmeister/choffmeister.github.io/_posts/2013-09-20-commandline-net.md

 The library is heavily unit tested and rock solid.
 It can be found at [DotArguments](https://github.com/choffmeister/DotArguments) and licensed under the permissive MIT license.
 Feel free to use it or contribute.
 My next plan is to implement some simple code, to generate usage instructions from the POCO argument container.

+You can easily install the package via [NuGet](http://www.nuget.org/packages/DotArguments/).

 ## Example

 ```csharp